zone117x/node-cryptonote-pool/README.md

 /* Used for storage in redis so multiple coins can share the same redis instance. */ "coin": "monero",

+/* BBR ONLY - this name is hardcoded in testing for whether to perform boolberry-specific functionality in pool code.
+(To be implemented.
+Only works for bbr atm)*/
+/* "coin": "boolberry", */

 /* Used for front-end display */
 "symbol": "MRO",

+/* BBR ONLY - */
+/* "symbol": "BBR", /*
 "logging": {

     "files": {